-Wear an N-95 dust mask to avoid breathing in the dust from cutting.
+- Wear an N-95 dust mask to avoid breathing in the dust.

-Circular saws generate a lot of dust, so cut the boards outside with a dust-collecting saw to avoid inhaling dust and causing breathing problems.
+- Circular saws generate a lot of dust, so cut the boards outside with a dust-collecting saw to avoid inhaling dust.

 3. Follow Instructions

 Don’t skip any steps in the installation instructions for James Hardie siding products.
-If you do so, you may void the excellent warranty that comes with them.
+If you do so, you may void the warranty.

 4. Hire a Contractor

 You may actually come out ahead of the game by leaving the installation to a licensed and experienced contractor.
 They will be liable for any damages, injuries, or mistakes in the installation.
-After all, with a product like James Hardie fiber cement siding that can last a lifetime, why take the chance of having it installed incorrectly and the warranty voided as a result?
+After all, with a product like James Hardie fiber cement siding, why take the chance of having it installed incorrectly and the warranty voided as a result?

 Hire a James Hardie Elite Preferred Contractor

-As you may have already concluded, installing James Hardie fiber cement siding can be quite an undertaking, one that requires a lot of time and effort.
+As you may have already concluded, fiber cement siding installation can be quite an undertaking, one that requires a lot of time and effort.
 To make sure it’s installed properly and that your warranty isn’t voided as a result, hire a contractor who is a member of the James Hardie Contractor Alliance program to install your siding.